liqotech/liqo/docs/usage/prometheus-metrics.md

 # Prometheus Metrics

-This section presents the metrics exposed by Liqo components, using the [Prometheus](https://prometheus.io/) format.
+This section presents the metrics exposed by Liqo, using the [Prometheus](https://prometheus.io/) format.

 ## Scraping metrics

-How metrics are scraped will depend on how you are operating your **Prometheus server(s)**.
+Metrics are scraped depending on how your **Prometheus server(s)** has been configured.
-Liqo presumes that the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) is being used to run Prometheus, providing a **ServiceMonitor** resource for each component.
+Liqo assumes that you leverage the [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to run Prometheus, hence providing a **ServiceMonitor** resource for each component.

-Metrics are **disabled** by default.
+Gathering of Liqo metrics is **disabled** by default.
-In order to allow Prometheus to scrape metrics from the Liqo components, you should set the `--enable-metrics` *liqoctl* flag during installation (cf. [installation customization options](InstallCustomization)).
-This flag enables the metrics exposition and the **ServiceMonitor** resources creation.
+To allow Prometheus to scrape metrics from Liqo, you should set the `--enable-metrics` *liqoctl* flag during installation (cf. [installation customization options](InstallCustomization)), which enables Liqo to expose metrics, and it creates the proper **ServiceMonitor** and **PodMonitor** resources.

-Alternatively, it is possible to customize these settings using **Helm** (refer to the [Install with Helm](InstallationHelm) section for further details).
+Alternatively, you can customize these settings using **Helm** (refer to the [Install with Helm](InstallationHelm) section for further details).

 ## Cross-cluster network metrics